 Right, now that we have prepared the groundwork and leveled the playing field, let’s get on with our gunfight.
 Expect some fireworks too.
 A quick look at these two fine feats of engineering as individuals is in order before we pit them against each other though, so here goes.

 The Mossberg Patriot – A Glance at One of the Best Looking Budget Hunting Rifles

 When it comes to budget rifles, one of the major areas that manufacturers like to cut costs in is the aesthetic beauty department.
 And because of that, most budget rifles look bland and lack that wow factor.
 Not so with the Mossberg Patriot.
 When it comes to comparing budget hunting rifles, if one was to select one on looks alone, the Mossberg would outsell all its other competitors.

 Apart from its beautiful looks, the Mossberg Patriot has a few useful tricks up its sleeve (or is it barrel?)
 For instance, the Patriot features Mossberg’s unique Lightning Bolt-Action (LBA) trigger which is, in all honesty, is one of the best features on this rifle.
 The Mossberg LBA trigger is adjustable to between 2-7 pounds, breaks evenly and crisply, and plays a big role in enhancing the accuracy of this rifle.
 Apart from the superb trigger, the Mossberg Patriot also comes with an awesome, fluted 22-inch barrel, making it one amazing rifle you will enjoy shooting.

-Apart from price, beauty, and the fun factor, the Mossberg Patriot is a great low maintenance hunting rifle that you can easily maintain by yourself.
-This is one rifle that should be at the top of your list, budget or not, because it certainly is an exceptional piece of work.
+The Mossberg Patriot is a great low maintenance hunting rifle that you can easily maintain by yourself.
+This is one rifle that should be at the top of your list, budget or not because it certainly is an exceptional piece of work.

 The Ruger American – An Overview of One of the Best Equipped Hunting Rifles